 The technology behind chatbots – how intelligent are they really?

 Modern chatbots currently work in two different ways: either scripts based on rules or based on artificial intelligence in which the chatbot learns something new with each customer interaction.
 The basis for this is always the largest possible database of knowledge, also called a knowledge base.
 This helps the bot to recognise patterns and to find the right answer to them.
 The larger the amount of data stored, the better the chatbot will react to the many text entries or requests.

-The chatbots based on rules can only answer question-answer sets that have previously been added to the knowledge base.
+Rule-based chatbots can only answer question-answer sets that have previously been added to the knowledge base.
 Thus, they are not considered intelligent, because they cannot learn something new on their own, nor can they recognise unknown patterns.